Will Persil Powergems leave your laundry spotless? – Which? News

 When we washed a similar load with a standard bio washing powder, the stains were merely spread across the t-shirt, rather than cleaned off.
 So, overall, we thought the Persil Powergems did a good job of tackling stains.
 We’ll have to wait for our lab tests later in 2017 to give a definitive verdict on stain removal, keeping whites bright, and how colour fading compares to rival products, though.

-We liked how easy it was to measure out the gems using the cap.
-It was less messy than either a powder or liquid and spills were easier to clean up.
+Compared to powder or liquid detergent, we liked how easy it was to measure out the Powergems using the cap.
+It was less messy and spills were easier to clean up.
 Our laundry smelled good when it was done too – fresh but not overpowering.

 Our Which? laundry detergent expert, Kishan Chauhan, says: ‘We’ve found that washing powders tend to offer better stain removal than liquids and gels overall, though they can fade colours more.
 On first impressions we thought Persil’s Powergems were easy to use and good at lifting some stains.
 It will be interesting to see if they can achieve both outstanding stain removal and gentle care when we test them in our lab later this year.’